 General Grabber Arctic LT

 With the exception of wet braking performance, the Grabber Arctic LT from General Tire, another of Continental’s brands, scored highly across the board in Consumer Reports testing.
 With durability in mind it features a robust, cut-and-chip-resistant compound and high-strength belts.
-The tire is studdable and comes with a 6-year treadwear warranty.
+The tire is studdable and comes with a six-year treadwear warranty.

 SUV & LIGHT TRUCKS continued: